rosanof/guidance-rtb/README.md

 # How to use NLB with RTB Kit

+The following are instructions to create either internal or external NLB for load testing.
+These can be used to simulate external traffic to the cluster and to compare latency between internal, external and direct connection to the cluster (e.g. through Heimdall).

 ## Internal NLB
 1. Deploy internal NLB: `kubectl apply -f deployment/infrastructure/deployment/bidder-nlb.yaml`
 2. Get DNS hostname of the loadbalancer: `kubectl get services bidder-nlb -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'`